-Fibromyalgia syndrome (FS) is a chronic and complex condition of unknown etiology, which is characterized by widespread musculoskeletal pain with multiple tender points, which commonly co-exists with depression; sleep disturbance, and significant fatigue.
+Fibromyalgia syndrome (FS) is a chronic and complex condition of unknown etiology, which is characterised by widespread musculoskeletal pain and multiple tender points.

 One of the most overlooked and under diagnosed debilitating health issue… 3.4% of females and 0.5% of males, complain of fibromyalgia symptoms.